arunchary45/FitAI-Pro/README.md

 ## 📜 Conclusion

 FitAI-Pro highlights the effective use of **AI and modern frontend technologies** to solve real-world fitness planning problems.
-The project delivers a fast, interactive, and intelligent workout planner that can be further extended into a full-scale fitness platform.FitAI-Pro – AI Workout Planner Chatbot
+The project delivers a fast, interactive, and intelligent workout planner that can be further extended into a full-scale fitness platform.